 Impact

 A heap buffer overflow in the TabStrip component of Google Chrome allows a remote attacker, after convincing a user to perform specific UI gestures, to corrupt the browser’s heap.
-This corruption can lead to arbitrary code execution or other disruptive behavior, and is classified as a medium severity flaw by Chromium.
+This corruption can lead to heap corruption and potentially other disruptive behavior, and is classified as a high severity flaw according to its CVSS score of 8.8.
+This flaw manifests as a heap buffer overflow (CWE-120) and a heap-based buffer overflow (CWE-122).

 Affected Systems